hasura/ndc-hub/rfcs/0002-cli-guidelines.md

    <pg-plugin> update-config --include-schema public
    ```

-   The idea is that the user would specify a specific incantation of the update
-   command that cli would then call at a fixed interval when the user invokes
-   `h3 dev`.

    > [!NOTE]
    > In the case of Postgres connector, the whole `configureOptions` section
    > goes away from the connector's config because that doesn't affect the